-The low-voltage fuse is one of the most commonly used over‑current protection devices in power systems and electronic equipment, and is mainly applied in circuits with a rated voltage not exceeding 690 V. It protects both equipment and personnel by “sacrificing” itself—melting its internal element—to interrupt the circuit whenever an overload or short‑circuit occurs.
+The low-voltage fuse is one of the most commonly used over‑current protection devices in power systems and electronic equipment, and is mainly applied in circuits with a rated voltage.
+It protects both equipment and personnel by “sacrificing” itself—melting its internal element—to interrupt the circuit whenever an overload or short‑circuit occurs.

 Common types include